Urban Forestry Advisory Committee

-- Provide advice and guidance to Council, through the Recreation and Community Services Department, on City policies, programs, by-laws, regulations and budgets related to forest and greenspace management.
+- Provide advice and guidance to Council, through the Parks, Recreation and Culture Services Department, on City policies, programs, by-laws, regulations and budgets related to forest and greenspace management.

 - Provide advice on areas where the introduction of trees and tree cover would be beneficial to the environment or where their removal would have a negative impact on a site or ecosystem.

 - Identify issues that may impact trees, tree cover or natural systems and recommend ways to minimize the impact.

 - Provide advice on the introduction of windbreaks, the shading of transportation corridors, the greening of streets, roads, parks and conservation areas, the preservation of tree cover and forest management.